Paul-Dempsey/pachde1/dev-notes/svg-theme.md

 ## Implementation

 The theme description (style sheet) is a simple hash of "style" objects.
-To apply the theme, we travers the list of elements in the svg, parsing any element id present to exract a tag.
+To apply the theme, traverse the list of elements in the svg, parsing any element id present to exract a tag.
 If the id contains a tag, it's looked up in the style sheet.
 If the tag is present in the stylesheet, the style is then applied to modify the appropriate colors of the svg element.

+It would be easy to support targeting entire tag ids.

-This is a straightforward single pass through the nano parsed representation, so shouldnot have performance issues.
+This is a straightforward single pass through the nanosvg parsed representation, so should not have performance issues.

-TBD what would be required to manage any caching that rack widgets may be doing, but this is likely straightforward.
+TBD what would be required to manage caching that rack widgets may be doing, but this is likely straightforward.
+This likely requires nothing more than sending a Dirty or Change event.
+For any widget that is modified when applying a theme.

 ## API